 - Avoiding High-Speed Braking: Speed is the enemy of brakes.
 Avoiding sudden brakes from high speeds can reduce excessive brake wear.
 Make sure to be in a position where there is ample time to brake efficiently and effectively or simply avoid aggressive driving where sudden braking is eminent.

-Now, for the upgrades you can do to forget about frequent brake pad and brake shoe replacements and save you more in the long run.
+Now, for the upgrades, you can do to forget about frequent brake pad and brake shoe replacements and save you more in the long run.

 - Replacing Brake Fluid: The brake fluid has a tendency to produce moisture when heated to its boiling point due to excessive brake engagement that generates a lot of heat.
 This moisture can be the downfall of your brake system since it can cause rust on various brake parts like the brake lines.
-Hence it is imperative to replace the brake fluid every two years to discourage corrosion and prolonging brake system life.
+Hence it is imperative to replace the brake fluid every two years to discourage corrosion and prolong brake system life.

 - Larger Brake Rotors: An increase in diameter of the discs means there is more surface area for heat dissipation and hence reduces brake pad cooking or wear.

-- Vented Rotors: Factory rotors may sometimes come solid which isn’t a good heat insulator due to less mass but having vents in the rotors can encourage better heat dissipation which will ultimately reduce the wear endured by the brake pads.
+- Vented Rotors: Factory rotors may sometimes come solidly which isn’t a good heat insulator due to less mass but having vents in the rotors can encourage better heat dissipation which will ultimately reduce the wear endured by the brake pads.

 - Brake Pad Selection: Perhaps the effective and cost-saving method would be to employ a brake pad more suited to your driving condition.
-The type of material used is key to selecting the brake pads, there are metallic, semi-metallic, composite or organic and ceramic brake pads.
+The type of material used is key to selecting the brake pads, there are metallic, semi-metallic, composite or organic, and ceramic brake pads.
 The price increases as we go from metallic to ceramic but the wear reduces and life span increases.
 For maximum lifespan, ceramic is the one to go for but for cost-effective results with good performance, semi-metallic is ideal.